28 Finest Luxury Shopping Statistics for People With Style

 What are the top luxury brands?

-According to most criteria, the top luxury brand is Louis Vuitton that tops Forbes’ 2020 most valuable brand index.
+According to most criteria, the top luxury brand is Louis Vuitton, which tops Forbes’ 2020 most valuable brand index.
 Another leading luxury brand is Gucci, and these two brands have been the only luxury brands to make it to the top of the list regularly since 2000.

 What are the best shopping websites?